 Plant Spacing for Hops

 Hops plants are no shrinking violets.
 Although the bines die back at summer’s end, they begin all over again the following spring.
-In one growing season, they can get 25 feet in length, with each plant up to 12 inches in diameter.
+In one growing season, they can get 25 feet (8 m.) in length, with each plant up to 12 inches (31 cm.) in diameter.

 It’s necessary to allow the plants to shoot up like this.
-If you try to keep the bines under 10 feet high, you’ll get bunched shoot vulnerable too mildew.
+If you try to keep the bines under 10 feet (3 m.) high, you’ll get bunched shoots vulnerable to mildew.
 That’s why spacing for hop plants is so important.
 You don’t want the vines to overlap.
-And adequate spacing for hop plants also prevents confusion between different species of hops.
+Adequate spacing for hop plants also prevents confusion between different species of hops.

 Proper plant spacing for hops is critical to plant vitality too.
 Even like species grow better when they are spaced apart.

-Taking care with spacing requirements for hops ensures that each plant will grow separately.
+Taking care of spacing requirements for hops ensures that each plant will grow separately.
 The idea is to keep the plant from tangling its long vines with those of other plants.

-Some growers say that leaving 3 feet between same-variety plants is sufficient for hops plant spacing if the plants are the same species.
-However, your life may be easier if you plant like-variety hops at least 7 feet apart.
+Some growers say that leaving 3 feet (1 m.) between same variety plants is sufficient for hops plant spacing if the plants are the same species.
+However, your life may be easier if you plant like variety hops at least 7 feet (2 m.) apart.

-Plan on hops spacing requirements of at least 10 feet between different-variety plants.
-Generous hops plant spacing also encourages strong plants, since the long root section of the plants do not impede each other’s growth if properly spaced.
+Plan on hops spacing requirements of at least 10 feet (3 m.) between different variety plants.
+Generous hops plant spacing also encourages strong plants, since the long root section of the plants does not impede each other’s growth if properly spaced.